woile/npt/README.md

 A (humble) successor to linux's `apt`, which makes life easier when using [nix](https://nixos.org/) as a package manager.

-This is a tool I'm using in my nix journey.
+This is a tool I'm using in my nix journey, it's supposed to make the transition from other package managers to nix.

+It is not production ready, but you can play with it.

 ## Requirements